Rufmemory/ReWired/README.md

  and as i did have to change and correct a lot of errors.

 YET!
-There are still some things that i have changed in my newer version "GridMod" and should preferably be changed if forking this repo for best practice purposes...
+There are still some things that i have changed in my newer version "GridMod" and should preferably be changed if forking this or his (Pygame-3D) repo for best practice purposes...

 Such as:
 - variable_names/functions(): they should prefferably allways be lowercased in order to distinguish them from Classes